 Canine health considerations are also important.
 Some small dog breeds suffer in very hot weather, like the French Bulldog and Pug.
 It may be why these breeds fare better on the popularity list in the U.K. Popular small dog breeds like the Boston Terrier and Miniature Schnauzer do very well in frigid weather, while other breeds may need more pampering.
 The good news is that small dogs have a longer lifespan than do larger breeds.

 It seems that the popularity of a small dog breed really comes down to our own composite personalities, energy levels and lifestyles.
 Wherever you may live, or how urban or rural your setting is, there is a delightful small dog breed just for you.
 Have a look at the “top ten” lists on these and other reputable websites, and see which breeds match your own interests.
+If you are more interested in larger breeds you may want to look into breeds like American bully and Pitbulls.
 You may or may not want to “follow the pack”!